Monthly Archives: July 2025

 Dear Colleagues,

-If you find this update helpful, please consider forwarding it to colleagues or staff who may benefit from it.
+If you find this update helpful, please consider forwarding it to colleagues or staff who may benefit.
 And if you haven’t already, visit the Minnesota Judicial Training and Education Website to subscribe and receive future updates directly.

 Special thanks to Martine Law Paralegals Autumn Amick and Brian Louis for generously contributing their insight and expertise to this update.